jaxxstorm/leebriggs.co.uk/_posts/2023-08-17-structuring-iac.md

 You can see here that we're using [Pulumi stacks](https://www.pulumi.com/docs/concepts/stack/) to target differing environments (in this case, development and production), and creating a new project for different layers and resources.

 You'll likely also notice that I've been quite liberal with my use of directories for each set of services.
-I'm not grouping all of the network/layer 2 resources into a single project, however I'm following the layering principal by not grouping any resources from different layers into the same project.
+I'm not grouping all of the network/layer 2 resources into a single project, however I'm following the layering principle by not grouping any resources from different layers into the same project.

 You can definitely reduce the number of projects here (for example, you might choose to groups the VPC and VPN projects together in a `network` project) but I generally find that projects/directories are "free" and reducing the blast radius of changes makes people feel comfortable about contributing to these shared elements.